SocialGouv/kontinuous/README.md

 The `.kube-workflow` directoty of your project will be merged and eventually overwrite content of this repository `chart` directory.

 ### Override the full Chart
-- You can optout from the generic Chart and define a new one by creating your own `Chart.yaml` in the directory `.kube-workflow`.
+- You can optout from the generic Chart and define a new one by creating your own `Chart.yaml` in the directory `.kube-workflow/charts/kube-workflow`.
 More often, you can use kustomize to adjust the manifests.

 ### Override and extends kustomizations
 The kustomization patches are applied after Helm template rendering.